 I gained back those 14 pounds and continued to be a chubster well into adulthood because of this subconscious belief (among others).
-And the worst part is that I had no idea that belief was hanging around my entire life, until recently.
+And the worst part is that I had no idea that belief was hanging around my entire life, until I did the work.

 When your internal belief system and your external actions don’t match, self-sabotage happens.

 When food is subconsciously protecting you from something, you won’t give it up.
-When being overweight is actually meeting your needs in some way (needs that you’re unaware of), you can’t help but binge.
+When being overweight is actually meeting your needs in some way (that you’re unaware of), you can’t help but binge.

 For me, being overweight provided safety; and every time I tried to diet, my subconscious was screaming, “This isn’t safe!!!”
 And so, I would binge after every attempt to diet.

-This is why it’s so, so important to discover your subconscious beliefs.
+This is why it’s so important to discover your subconscious beliefs.

 Examples of Self-Sabotaging Beliefs